 Getting Here Through Canada

-* The border has been closed during COVID.
+* The road is closed due to sever Fall and Winter weather in 2021 for the 2022 season.
 Be sure to check the status first.

 Do you want to bring your personal watercraft that is larger than a canoe or kayak to Ross Lake?
 To do so you must go through Hozomeen Canada.
 Here's how ...